 Gorillas in Uganda also see people every day and they have learned that people are no threat to them.
 They are very peaceful giants.
 Below are some tips for staying safe on a Uganda gorilla trekking tour.

 - Always keep the recommended distance of at least 10m.

 - Avoid direct eye contact with the gorillas

-- Don’t make any sudden movements when you with gorillas
+- Don’t make any sudden movements when you are with gorillas

 - Always keep your voice low when you are with gorillas